xinyu-jiao/my-first-repo/README.md

 Update for 07142025: I've uploaded all the contents of precedent studies to Courses>A4144 for your review.
 And I also updated the website with the A4163>Relational Structure, using the data in examples.

 Update for 07162025: I've uploaded the spatial structure on the page Courses>A4163>Spatial Structure for your review.
 Below the mapbox is my description for the point 6 in assignment instruction.

+Update for 07182025: Hi Mario.
+I've uploaded and incorporated the hw 3 into this personal website from ARCH4163 course, which you could find the content at Courses>A4165>IP Map.
+The js script is stored at ./static/js/ipmap.js, and the geojson file and screenshot are located at ./ip_map/ for your reivew.
+The HAR file is from https://www.artic.edu/, which is the website of The Art Institute of Chicago.
+Thanks!